 Most side hustles have low barriers to entry, so you can give them a try without having to invest a lot of money to get started.

 This is great if you are not 100% sure if your side hustle idea will make money or not as you can just go ahead and get started.
-Once you have tried a couple of different ideas you will get a better idea of what are the most profitable side hustles for you.
+Once you have tried a couple of different ideas you will get a better idea of what are the most profitable side hustles for you and be start making money.

 What is a Side Hustle?